How to buy a vest: the complete guide to finding the one that’s right for you

 First and foremost, don’t wear a vest that is too slim.
 How will you know it’s too slim?
 Well, it probably won’t feel too comfortable, but it will look too tight because the buttons will show tension around them.
 This has the undesired effect of making you look larger than you are.
 So, you’re better off wearing a vest that feels comfortable and doesn’t wrinkle due to the tension of the fit.

 If you have a large stomach, vests can sometimes accentuate it in profile view.
 With the bottom of the vest hanging straight down over your waist, instead of following the contour of your body.
 For slimmer gentlemen, the vest lies flat against the trousers.
 Therefore, if you’re a little bigger, consider wearing a vest that is just slightly shorter in front length than what may be considered normal.
 This will make for a more flattering shape.

 If you’re a little shorter than most men, you might want to consider a 4 button vest, although I feel like a 5 button front works for lots of guys.
 And one benefit that accompanies wearing a vest if you’re of modest height, is that an overly long neck tie can be hidden by the vest.

 The two most versatile vests

 One of my clients once told me that vests were confusing enough for him that his previous shopping experience was going to the store and just crossing his fingers that it all works out!
-After reading through this article, you should be well prepared to make some good buying decisions.
+After reading through this article, you should be well prepared to know how to buy a vest.